 Children are afraid that other people might judge their experiences differently and that their own feelings might be wrong.
+They often aren't aware of their rights and don't know that the adult is doing the wrong thing and committing a criminal offence.

-- Secrecy enforced by the perpetrator:

-Children have great difficulty distinguishing between 'good' and 'bad' secrets.
+Secrecy enforced by the perpetrator: Children have great difficulty distinguishing between 'good' and 'bad' secrets.
 Sometimes they would like to share a secret, even if the perpetrator pressures them not to.

-A father had sex with his 12-year-old daughter.
-It hurt.
-The girl also had a feeling that what he did was not right.
-The father explained to the daughter that she was just prettier than her mother and that it was his duty as a father to show her what sex was all about.
-She felt guilty towards her mother and noticed that the mother pulled away from her.
-She also believed that she was responsible for the fact that her father was attracted to her because of her looks.
+A father has been sexually abusing his daughter over an extended period of time.
+The girl is in pain and intuitively knows that he is doing something wrong.
+The father explains to her that she is just prettier than her mother and that it is his duty as a father to show her what sex is all about.
+She feels guilty towards her mother and notices that the mother is pulling away from her.
+She also believes that she is responsible for the fact that her father is attracted to her because of her looks.
+The girl was unable to get any support from her family.
+However, she trusted the mother of a girlfriend from school.